sshyran/wire-server-deploy-networkless/Setup-Resources.md

 #### HTTP/HTTPS content delivery

-* Follow the instructions in 'Raw Content/HTTP/Setup', and 'Raw Content/HTTPS/Setup'.
+Follow the instructions in 'Raw Content/HTTP/Setup', and 'Raw Content/HTTPS/Setup'.

 #### APT repository

-* Follow the instructions in 'Repositories/APT' to set up an apt repository.
+Follow the instructions in 'Repositories/APT' to set up an apt repository.
+* Set up the APT repository on the machine you want to run ansible from.

+#### Raw Content

+Follow the instructions in 'Raw Content/HTTPS' to serve our git-poetry.py script.
+* All of the examples in this set of directions were written with this step in mind.
+Please compare them to the following bullet points, as these points are what following raw content directions are going to look like.
+ * use 'raw.githubusercontent.com' as the domain name
+ * create $CONTENTHOME/sdispater/poetry/master , to place content in.
+ * point the '/sdispater' directory of raw.githubusercontent.com to $CONTENTHOME/sdispater .
+ * populate the content by using curl to download https://raw.githubusercontent.com/sdispater/poetry/master/get-poetry.py, placing it at $CONTENTHOME/sdispater/poetry/master/get-poetry.py .

+### Ansible

+#### Git pull

+Follow the directions in 'Repositories/Git' to set up the 'https://github.com/wireapp/wire-server-deploy' git repository.

 ### make download
 the make download step uses three rules in the makefile. we're going to prepare for each of them separately: